Bantry has an extensive programme of events and festivals all year

 Culture Night is brought to you by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs and the Creative Ireland Programme in partnership with Cork City Council.

-Great fun for all the family to celebrate Halloween as everyone gathers in scary fancy dress in Wolfe Tone Square for spooky walks and a Monster Disco.
+Great fun for all the family to celebrate Halloween as everyone gathers in scary fancy dress in Wolfe Tone Square for spooky walks, a Pirate Shipwreck Party Disco and facepainting.